IntersectMBO/plutus/doc/docs-revamp/020_core-concepts.md

 UTXO-based ledgers are more complicated, but avoid some of the issues of account-based ledgers, since any transaction deals only with the inputs that it spends.
 Cardano is a UTXO-based ledger, and we heavily rely on this.
-For example, `Hydra`{.interpreted-text role="term"}, Cardano's scalability solution, uses the fact that independent parts of the transaction graph can be processed in parallel to improve throughput.
+For example, Hydra, Cardano's scalability solution, uses the fact that independent parts of the transaction graph can be processed in parallel to improve throughput.

-## Scripts and the Extended UTXO Model {#scripts_and_the_eutxo_model}
+## Scripts and the Extended UTXO Model

 UTXO-based ledgers typically start out with a very simple model of "ownership" of UTXOs.
 An output will have a public key (strictly, the hash of a public key) attached to it, and in order to spend this output the spending transaction must be signed by the corresponding private key.
 We call this a "pay-to-pubkey" output.

-Cardano uses an extended model called the `Extended UTXO Model`{.interpreted-text role="term"} (EUTXO).
+Cardano uses an extended model called the `Extended UTXO Model` (EUTXO).
 In the EUTXO model, an output can be locked by (the hash of) a *script*.
 We call this a "pay-to-script" output.
 A script is a *program* that decides whether or not the transaction which spends the output is